rnietoe/Training/docs/AWS/8-Databases.md

 4. From `RDS`, click `Create Database` button
 5. Select PostgreSQL engine type, previous to last version, free tier template, db.t2.micro as db instance class, no multi-AZ
-6. Use rnietoe and Abodroc83 for credencials for db name mypostgresql
 7. Select the VPC created above and the public subnet group. **Public access**
 8. **Security groups are required for publicly accessible databases**.
 Create new VPC security group., so port 5432 will be opened to allow the PostgreSQL access.
 9. Run pgAdmin and create a new server Lab1 using the RDS endpoint as hostname (`mypostgresql.cmr9irlg1qe3.us-east-1.rds.amazonaws.com`), and the user and pwd